Visit MESC

 Sunday & Monday: CLOSED

-The Museum of Eastern Shore Culture is located just 2 miles from Salisbury University and less than half a mile off Route 13 in the heart of downtown.
-Located at 218 West Main Street, you can find us next door to SU Art Galleries and across from Roadie Joe’s Bar & Grill.
+Conveniently located in the heart of downtown Salisbury, the Museum of Eastern Shore Culture is just 2 miles from Salisbury University and less than half a mile off Route 13.
+Located at 218 West Main Street, you can find us on the plaza, just next door to SU Art Galleries and across from Roadie Joe’s Bar & Grill.
 Spend a day with us to view our latest exhibits, shop small and enjoy a delicious meal at one of the amazing dining destinations just outside our doors.

 Parking